-Off: The video system will not verify the LDAP server's certificate.
+Off: The device will not verify the LDAP server's certificate.

-On: The video system must verify that the LDAP server's certificate is signed by a trusted Certificate Authority (CA).
-The CA must be on the list of trusted CAs that are uploaded to the system in advance.
-Use the video system's web interface to manage the list of trusted CAs (see more details in the administrator guide).
+On: The device must verify that the LDAP server's certificate is signed by a trusted Certificate Authority (CA).
+The CA must be on the list of trusted CAs that are uploaded to the device in advance.
+Use the device's web interface to manage the list of trusted CAs (see more details in the administrator guide).